Unified Framework for Histopathology Image Augmentation and Classification via Generative Models: Method

 \subsection{Multi-Loss Weighing Function}

-The learning strategy of our network follows AC-GAN~\cite{odena2017conditional} by incorporating an auxiliary class head in the discriminator.
-However, the auxiliary classifier in~\cite{odena2017conditional} primarily serves as a control for diversified image generation yet obtains downgraded classification performance.
-In our work, we aim to address this problem by incorporating a multi-loss weighing function that adapts WGAN-GP loss \cite{arjovsky2017wasserstein} and classification cross-entropy loss, so that the generation and classification both achieve satisfying results.

-We apply Wasserstein loss with gradient penalty~\cite{arjovsky2017wasserstein,gulrajani2017improved} to our GAN.
-The objective is given by:
+Our framework's learning strategy is inspired by AC-GAN \cite{odena2017conditional}, which incorporates an auxiliary class head in the discriminator.
+However, the auxiliary classifier in \cite{odena2017conditional} primarily functions to guide diversified image generation, often resulting in suboptimal classification performance.
+To address this issue, we introduce a multi-loss weighting function that integrates the WGAN-GP loss \cite{gulrajani2017improved} with the classification cross-entropy loss.
+This approach ensures that both the generation and classification aspects of the model perform satisfactorily.
+We first apply the WGAN-GP loss to our GAN.
+The objective function is defined as follows: